 Marriage is a covenant made between two people (not a ceremony performed by a priest).
 God established marriage to be a joining of two people into a union of “heart, body and mind.”
 The church, represented by bishop or priest, blesses the union; but the couple, through the exchange of vows and rings, makes a marriage.

 The clergy and parish staff will work with you to create a meaningful service of worship and a good beginning for your marriage.

-Holy Communion celebrates both same-gender and opposite gender marriages, and the same requirements exist for all people seeking marriage.
+Holy Communion celebrates both same-gender and mixed-gender marriages, and the same requirements exist for all people seeking marriage.